otrosien/restdocs-wiremock/README.md

 [![Build Status](https://travis-ci.org/ePages-de/restdocs-wiremock.png)](https://travis-ci.org/ePages-de/restdocs-wiremock)
 [ ![Download](https://api.bintray.com/packages/epages/maven/restdocs-wiremock/images/download.svg) ](https://bintray.com/epages/maven/restdocs-wiremock/_latestVersion)

-This is a sample of how to auto-generate [WireMock](http://wiremock.org/) stubs as part of documenting your REST API with [Spring REST Docs](http://projects.spring.io/spring-restdocs/).
+This is a REST Docs plugin for auto-generating [WireMock](http://wiremock.org/) stubs as part of documenting your REST API with [Spring REST Docs](http://projects.spring.io/spring-restdocs/).

 The basic idea is to use the requests and responses from the test cases as mock templates for re-use